wetransform-os/ProMCDA/README.md

 - `configuration_w_uncertainty.jon`
     - uncertainty relative to the indicators is considered, together with
     - the variability caused by using different pairs of normalization/aggregation functions
-    - the variability due to added randomness to the weights (optional)

 ### Requirements
 ```bash